Chris Tsuper

-Adrian Policena (born December 7, 1979), also known as Chris Tsuper, is a multi-awarded radio disc jockey and recording artist in the Philippines.
-He is best known for his program Tambalang Balasubas at Balahura (with co-host Nicole Hyala) at 90.7 Love Radio and through Love Radio stations nationwide.
+Adrian Lagdameo Policena (born December 7, 1979), professionally known as Chris Tsuper and formerly Carlo Valentino, is radio disc jockey and recording artist in the Philippines.
+He is best known for his longtime radio program Tambalan (with co-host Nicole Hyala) on 90.7 Love Radio Manila and other Love Radio stations nationwide.

 Early life

 Policena took his primary and secondary education in his hometown of Lucban, Quezon.
 He is also a graduate of Mass Communication at Far Eastern University.
-When he headed back to Lucena, he was discovered by Lady Love, the station manager of 100.7 Love Radio Lucena.
+When he headed back to Quezon, he was discovered by Lady Love, the station manager of 100.7 Love Radio Lucena.
 Thus he began to work as "Carlo Valentino" at that station.
 A year later, he moved to Love Radio Manila upon being discovered by Wilfredo Espinosa, Love Radio Manila's program director.